syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-get-the-selected-text-from-a-TextBox-cell.md

 ---
 layout: post
-title: How-to-get-the-selected-text-from-a-TextBox-cell | Windows Forms | Syncfusion
+title: How to get the selected text from a TextBox cell | Syncfusion
-description: how to get the selected text from a textbox cell?
+description: Learn here all about how to get the selected text from a textbox cell in Syncfusion Windows Forms gridcontrol control and more.
 platform: windowsforms
 control: Grid
 documentation: ug